Shin Godzilla: Theatrical

 Posters for the film's North American theatrical releases.
-Funimation (left) had initially released the film in October 2016.
-Toho-owned GKIDS (right) had re-released the film in August 2025, utilizing a 4K remaster.
+Funimation (left) initially released the film in October 2016.
+Toho-owned GKIDS (right) re-released the film in August 2025, utilizing a 4K remaster.

 Shin Godzilla was theatrically released on July 29, 2016, in Japan in IMAX, 4DX, and MX4D in over 350 theaters and 446 screens.
 It had its red carpet premiere on July 25, 2016.
 The premiere took place in Tokyo along Kabuki-cho Central Road, with a red carpet from the Hotel Gracery Shinjuku, the hotel which has the large Godzilla head peering over, 118.5 metres in length, the same distance as the height of Godzilla.

 In July 2016, Toho announced that the film had been sold to 100 territories (including Asia, Africa, Europe, and North America) in 19 days after opening to foreign sales and will be released in Taiwan on August 12, the Philippines on August 24, Hong Kong and Macao on August 25, and Thailand on September 8.
 At the 2016 San Diego Comic-Con, it was announced that Funimation would distribute the film for North America, Central America, South America, and the Caribbean for a late 2016 release as Shin Godzilla, instead of Godzilla: Resurgence, at the insistence of Toho.

 In early September, Funimation officially announced that the film was to be given a one-week limited release in the United States and Canada from October 11–18 on 440 screens, in Japanese with English subtitles, making it the first Japanese Godzilla film to receive a theatrical North American release since Godzilla 2000.
 Funimation hosted two North American premieres for the film, one premiere on October 3 in Los Angeles and the other on October 5 in New York.
 Due to popular demand, Funimation extended the film's North American theatrical run with encore screenings for October 22 and select theaters offering daily screenings through October 27.
 That same month, Indonesian Film Censorship Board listed and registered both Shin Godzilla and Doraemon: Nobita and the Birth of Japan 2016.

 In the UK, Altitude Films screened the film at FrightFest in Glasgow on February 24, 2017.
 Altitude Films later dropped the film, with The Electric confirming in a Tweet: "the UK distributor Altitude have dropped it, and Toho aren't allowing any UK screenings at the mo [sic]."
 The UK theatrical rights were later acquired by Manga Entertainment for an August 10, 2017, release.

 The film was re-released in North American theaters via GKIDS (now owned by Toho) on August 14, 2025, utilizing a 4K remaster.